 A special thanks to Gravadi Activewear for donating our tie-dye t-shirts every year.

-The organizations that Flip Fest donated to in 2011 are listed below.
+The organizations that Flip Fest has donated to are listed below.
 Thank you to all of our campers for your generosity!!

 Since it was founded in 1983, Children’s Miracle Network has raised billions of dollars for local hospitals all over North America.
 Its goal is to help as many children as possible by raising funds for local hospitals.
 To date, Flip Fest camper donations have helped raise nearly $100,000 for this charity, no doubt helping countless children with a wide variety of illnesses, ranging from asthma or broken bones all the way up to life-threatening diseases.
 Click this link to meet the Children’s Miracle Network’s “Champions” of 2011 from each state, and see examples of the children that your donations have helped! http://childrensmiraclenetworkhospitals.org/About/Champions